SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* add attributes to model classes for sync? auto work to/from json?

 * sort out dev branch (the slack config changes went into dev!)

 * content api is not using curies, it is using relative urls: may be my config